rahulchalana/Algo-Visualizer/README.md

 # Algorithm Visualizer
-A webpage running a script which animates different sorting algorithms making them easier to understand.
-Best viewed on Laptops or switch to portrait mode on mobile screens.
+Designed a dynamic webpage featuring animated sorting algorithms for enhanced comprehension, optimized for laptop viewing and portrait mode on mobile screens.
 <br>